 Beginners guide to acrylic paint - Basic colour palette

-There are many mediums to experiment with but i believe acrylic paint is the easiest for a beginner.
-Acrylic is forgiving, washes up in water and dries quickly.
+There are many mediums to experiment with but I believe acrylic paint is the easiest for a beginner.
+Acrylic is forgiving, washes up in the water and dries quickly.
 For those artists who wish to lengthen the amount of time it takes for the paint to dry, it can be mixed with extenders or retarders.
 Extending the drying time of acrylic paints makes it possible to blend colours more easily with one another while working on an art piece.
 Those who paint model figures often use extenders or retarders, as do those artists who simply prefer acrylics over other paints but need a little more time to complete the work.

 Acrylics can be mixed with a wide range of media.
 You can add a lot of textures and variety to your art by mixing other media into the paint.
 Some of the possibilities include sand, rice or pasta.
 Or, when the acrylic dries, you can use other media, such as charcoal, pen, and pastels on top of the paint.